WICG/storage-foundation-api-explainer/README.md

 In order to truly leverage this potential, developers must be given the same power and flexibility when it comes to storage.
 Other storage APIs often work great for the use-cases they were explicitly built for, but covering new needs through them often comes at a loss of performance and usability.

-This is where NativeIO comes in.
-NativeIO is a new fast and unopinionated storage API that  unlocks new and much-requested use-cases for the web, such as implementing performant databases and gracefully managing large temporary files.
+This is where Storage Foundation API comes in.
+Storage Foundation API is a new fast and unopinionated storage API that  unlocks new and much-requested use-cases for the web, such as implementing performant databases and gracefully managing large temporary files.
 With this new interface developers will be able to “Bring their Own Storage” to the web, reducing the feature gap between web and native.
 It will also complement the nascent ecosystem of performant-focused Wasm applications with a storage backend that matches its needs.

-NativeIO is designed to resemble a very basic filesystem, aiming to give developers flexibility  by providing generic, simple, and performant primitives upon which they can build higher-level components.
+Storage Foundation API is designed to resemble a very basic filesystem, aiming to give developers flexibility  by providing generic, simple, and performant primitives upon which they can build higher-level components.
 Applications can take advantage of the best tool for their needs, finding the right balance between usability, performance, and reliability.

-A few examples of what could be done with NativeIO:
+A few examples of what could be done with Storage Foundation API:

 *   Allow tried and true technologies to be performantly used as part of web applications e.g. using a port of your favorite storage library